Human Factors training to be rolled out for investigators

 ‘That will guarantee consistency in how we investigate after things have gone wrong and give doctors the assurance that their actions will be seen clearly against the backdrop of any system failings.
 Coupled with the responsibility royal colleges and faculties have to equip doctors in training with basic Human Factors training, this will help to embed a greater understanding across the health system of how environments contribute to patient safety incidents.’

-The Patient Safety Academy team will also work with the GMC’s Employer Liaison Service in our work to help strengthen investigation at local level, so concerns about a doctor’s fitness to practise medicine can be resolved locally wherever possible.
+The Patient Safety Academy team will also work with the GMC’s Outreach team in our work to help strengthen investigation at local level, so concerns about a doctor’s fitness to practise medicine can be resolved locally wherever possible.

 The Academy is funded by Health Education England and hosted within the Nuffield Department of Surgical Science at Oxford University.
 It carries out training, research and project support for improvement initiatives on patient safety.
 The Oxford University side of the project is led jointly by Prof Peter McCulloch, Co-Director of the Academy, and Dr Lauren Morgan, Chief Human Factors Scientist for the group.